Introduction: World's Easiest Silicone Mold.

-If you are looking to use this mold making technique to do life-casting or food casting, these molds are not skin or food safe.
+If you are looking to use this mold-making technique to do life-casting or food casting, these molds are not skin-safe or food-safe.

 - This food safe silicone putty kit is affordable and good for making small molds for things like lollipops or chocolates.

 - To make a reusable mold from somebody's body I highly recommend the SmoothOn Body Double Silk product, if you care less about repurposing the mold, or are just making a one-off, consider using alginate.

 Step 1: Make Your Catalyzing Solution.

 By mixing a high-concentration of dish soap with water in a bowl, one is actually making a catalytic bath for your silicone.
 The glycerine in the dish soap accelerates the cure process for of your 100% pure silicone.

 This is by no means an exact science, I use blue dish soap because it allows me to see how much I have added to a water bath, I approximate that I used 4 oz. of soap in 64 oz. of water.

 Cut off the tip of the silicone caulk tube, and set it in the caulking gun.
 Unload enough silicone to surround the desired object, into the bath.

 While keeping your hand submerged in the dish-soap catalyzing bath, gently clump the string of silicone together.
 Form it into a ball, and slowly massage it.
 Fold it, stretch it out, and work it very much like one would knead dough.